Jim Gray (American politician): Mayor of Lexington

 In 2010, Gray entered the race for mayor, challenging the incumbent Jim Newberry.

 During the campaign, Gray developed the "Fresh Start Plan," containing a pledge to run the government like a good business, with increased transparency and efficiency and with reduced spending and debt.

 In November 2010, Gray defeated Newberry 53% to 46% and became one of the nation's few openly gay mayors, and the first openly gay mayor in the city's history.

 Before his inauguration, Gray had the entire Mayor's Office moved from the 12th floor of Lexington's Urban Government Center to a first-floor ballroom, creating an open office atmosphere that was inspired by his own office at Gray.
 To learn more about the operations of modern, large city government, the newly elected mayor paid a visit to New York City Mayor Michael Bloomberg.

 Gray has publicly stated that his administration would focus on three areas: creating jobs, making government more efficient, and building Lexington into a great American city.

 With Louisville Mayor Greg Fischer, Gray launched a joint Lexington-Louisville economic-development initiative in conjunction with the Brookings Institution.
 The Bluegrass Economic Advancement Movement (BEAM) project is aimed at building the bluegrass region of Kentucky as a global center for advanced manufacturing.

 Gray was re-elected mayor by a wide margin in 2014.

-In 2018, Lexington was ranked by WalletHub as the 5th-best-run city in the country.